Andrew Dickens: To the dad of the Mcallister boys killed in Christchurch crash: You're wrong, it is about you

 Finally, he said his past actions had nothing to do with his boys' death, And I quote: "The police killed my kids ... it's not about me".
 Unbelievable.

 Mate, it's all about you.
 You didn't learn from the past.
 You didn't warn your kids.
 You didn't teach your kids.
 You claim you've cleaned up but you haven't found a moral compass.
-I doubt you know what morals really are.
-Or what a compass is.

-Your actions or inactions have been why four people are dead.
+Your actions or inactions have been why five people are dead.
 Your brother, your two children and a random stranger.
 And yet somehow he seems to be claiming victimhood.

 The headline is "Don't judge us!"
 Spare me.
 The headline should be "The blind, stupid, selfish immorality that blights our country and kills innocents".